reuben-thomas/tp/docs/UserGuide.md

   as space characters surrounding line-breaks may be omitted when copied over to the application.

 </div>

+**Notes about input of Fields:**<br>

+- Names accept only alphanumeric values and white spaces.
+- Emails should be of the format local-part@domain and adhere to the following constraints:
+  1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+  2. This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+     The domain name must:
+      - end with a domain label at least 2 characters long
+      - have each domain label start and end with alphanumeric characters
+      - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+- Phone number should only contain numbers and should be more than 3 digits and less than 15 digits.
+- Addresses can take any values except the prefixes like `s/`, and it should not be blank.
+- OrgIDs should only be unique numeric values, should be less than or equal to 10 digits, and it should not be blank.
+- Device info should only contain alphanumeric characters and spaces, and it should not be blank or exceed 50 characters.
+- Tags should only contain alphanumeric characters and no white spaces inputs can be in the form of `SoftwareIssue`, or `HardwareIssue` but not`Software Issue`
+- An employee's status may only be set to one of five options.
+    - `none`
+    - `pending_approval`
+    - `servicing`
+    - `pending_external`
+    - `on_hold`

 ### Role-based access control :